waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.planet-update.md

 database, this README will guide you with the process of using planet OSM change files to update your "overpass" database.

+**Daily** and **hourly** updates are supported by the provided scripts.

-The process involves a new database initialization, and can be summarized by first creating a new region OSM extract data file that is aligned with planet daily change file insuance time; second initial a new "overpass" with the new extract data file and third use a provided script to make your region change files and finally use a replacement script for cron jobs.
+The process involves a new database initialization, and can be summarized by first creating a new region OSM extract data file that is aligned with planet change file insuance time; **daily alinged** for daily update and **hourly aligned** for hourly update.
+Second initial a new "overpass" with the new extract data file and third use a provided script to make your region change files and finally use a replacement script for cron jobs.